JensIkkeFlaggedTeuchler/StarkRecycleBlazorApp/README.md

 User = User of application

-Client = Host of hobbies
+Business Administrator = Administrator or employee of Stark responsible for the use of the application

 Priority:
 1 = first priority